Category Archives: German Royals

 While living in Italy, Adolf and Ellen were investigated by the Gestapo (Geheime Staatspolizei, Secret State Police) beginning in June 1934.
 They were later denounced by Kurt von Behr, head of the Nazi Party in Italy.

 On March 26, 1936, Adolf, aged 53, and his wife Ellen, aged 42, were killed in an airplane crash in Zumpango, Mexico, along with eight other passengers from Germany, Austria, and Hungary, and four crew members.
 Their plane developed engine trouble and crashed between the volcanoes Popocatepetl and Ixtaccihuatl as they were flying from Mexico City, Mexico to Guatemala City, Guatemala.
-The plane had been chartered by Hamburg-American Line which brought the Europeans to Mexico on a tour.
+The plane was chartered by Hamburg-American Line which brought the Europeans to Mexico on a tour.
 It was the worst Mexican plane crash at that time.

 The bodies of Adolf and Ellen were recovered and returned to Germany thanks to the intervention of Adolf’s youngest brother Friedrich Christian who was aide-de-camp to Propaganda Minister Joseph Goebbels.
 Friedrich Christian joined the Nazi Party in 1928, one of the first German princes to do so.
 He never distanced himself from the Nazi ideology and championed it until the end of his life.
 Initially, Friedrich Christian was against the idea of burying Ellen’s remains in the Bückeburg Mausoleum because he thought that she was not of Aryan origin.
 When Friedrich Christian was proven wrong, Ellen was buried with Adolf at the Bückeburg Mausoleum (link in German) on the grounds of Bückeburg Castle.
 Wolrad, Adolf’s next surviving brother, who was also a member of the Nazi Party, succeeded him as Head of the House of Schaumburg-Lippe.